 6. If the NONCE is received and the UE supports Anti-False-Base-Station (AFBS), the ME should initiate Key Initiation Procedure with the USIM by sending the NONCE to the USIM.

-7. The USIM computes CKp based on the long term key as well as the received NONCE as same as UDM does, and stores the CKp.
+7. The USIM computes CKp based on the long-term key as well as the received NONCE as same as UDM does, and stores the CKp.
 The USIM should make sure the CKp cannot be read out.

 8. The USIM returns an indication to the ME after CKp has been generated.